-Normally, during day-time running, when the battery is in good condition, the dynamo gives only a trickle charge, so that the ammeter reading will seldom exceed 1 to 2 amperes.
+Normally, during day-time running, when the battery is in good condition, the dynamo gives only a trickle charge, so that the ammeter reading will seldom exceed 1 to 2 amperes, i.e. half to one division on scale.
 The cut-out is an automatic switch which is connected between the dynamo and the battery.
 When the engine is running fast enough to cause the voltage of the dynamo to exceed that of the battery the cut-out allows the battery to be charged by the dynamo.
 On the other hand, when the engine speed is low, or the engine is stationary, the cut-out disconnects the battery from the dynamo, thereby preventing current flowing back from the battery to the dynamo, a proceeding that would soon cause the battery to become completely discharged.

 The regulator and cut-out are accurately set during manufacture.
-If, under normal running-conditions, it is found that the battery is continually in a low state of charge, or is being constantly over-charged, then the regulator setting should be checked by a qualified electrician and, if necessary, re-set.
+If, under normal running conditions, it is found that the battery is continually in a low state of charge, or is being constantly over-charged, then the regulator setting should be checked by a qualified electrician and, if necessary, re-set.
 Whenever possible, this should be carried out by a Lucas Service Depot or Agent.

 The A.V.C.
-Unit is retained to the battery carrier by two bolts with nuts.
+Unit is retained by two bolts with self-locking nuts.
+The self locking nature of the nuts prevents subsequent slacking off.
 The four terminals of the A.V.C.
 Unit are plainly marked by the letters F.A.D.E.
 Wires from F and D go to similarly marked terminals on the dynamo.
 The A terminal is connected to one of the ammeter terminals and the E terminal is "earthed."